 Area 1P – Notes

-‘Eleanor Martin’ and ‘Miss Charleston’ both have blooms with typical white fuzzy virus variegation.
+‘Eleanor Martin’ (1P-010) and ‘Miss Charleston’ (1P-033) both have blooms with typical white fuzzy virus variegation.
 This would appear to make them ‘Eleanor Martin Supreme’ and ‘Miss Charleston Variegated’.

-‘Mrs Bertha Harms’ and ‘Spring Sonnet’ appear very similar to each other in flower; I haven’t compared their foliage.
+‘Mrs Bertha Harms’ (1P-034) and ‘Spring Sonnet’ (1P-050) appear very similar to each other in flower and foliage.
 Both are wrong, the former should be ivory white and more double, as at 1C-014; the latter pale pink with deeper pink margin, as it is in the correctly labelled plant at 1E-040.
 It may be that they are two plants of another unidentified variety that Betteley used as a stock for grafting, the scions having failed.

-‘Peter Betteley’ is a variety raised from seed by Mr Peter Betteley and registered by Mount Edgcumbe.
+‘Peter Betteley’ (1P-039 & 1P-040) is a variety raised from seed by Mr Peter Betteley and registered by Mount Edgcumbe.
 The parentage is said to be ‘Bokuhan’ x ‘Scented Sun’.
 The problem is that the two plants here are sister seedlings, very similar but not identical; the name can only be validly applied to one of them.

-‘Tama Beauty’, as a seedling of ‘Tama-no-ura’, would be expected to have a white margin to its petals.
-I have seen no sign of one so far but am certainly not going to say this is wrong yet.
+‘Tama Beauty’ (1P-052), as a seedling of ‘Tama-no-ura’, would be expected to have a white margin to its petals.
+I have seen no sign of one so far on this plant but am certainly not going to say this is wrong yet.
 It seems that the white margin is more pronounced in warmer climates so perhaps what we need is a very warm spring.